mxsasha/lessobviouschecklist/docs/index.md

 - Consider having a limited number of tickets available at the spot, possibly at a significant premium.
 This incentivises normal ticket sales, but still allows for people who couldn't plan ahead dues to other life events.
 - Do not ask people to bring an government ID that matches their ticket.
 Some people, including many trans people, are unable to obtain a government ID in their correct name.
 Even if you are more flexible in practice, having this as a general policy is exclusionary.
 If you'd like more security at your registration desk, offer the choice of bringing either a government ID with name matching ticket, or showing a print/screenshot of the ticket.
 Be clear that people can choose either option.

-## Team

-- Do not run a conference on your own.
-It’s a lot of work, and you need to have other people around that can relieve you of some tasks if it’s really needed, and help to find the inspiration you'll need.
-- Make sure to have some silent way of communicating across the entire team, that offers push messages too.
-A Slack, for example.
-There will be unforeseen issues, and being able to communicate within the team is essential.
-- If you have volunteers outside of the main team that help you with registration, goodie bag sorting, or anything else, don’t forget to thank them for their work.
-Even a private word of appreciation can make a difference.

 ## Recordings

 - If you are making recordings, make sure you have at least have a dedicated person for this, but ideally hire a professional.